id01/passman/README.md

 Centralized password management without need for copying any files.

 ## Other Notes
 ALWAYS run the registration web server over SSL.
 Otherwise, the world (and all your passwords) will be destroyed.
+Just kidding!
 But seriously.
 Don't run the webserver over plaintext.
 It's not good for your health.
 ALWAYS remember to install all dependencies, or else bad things will happen.

 ## Todo
-Allow webUI to fetch passwords and decrypt them on the client side.
-Don't write to disk, even though file is zeroed out using filenuke.c.
-Switch to a different, better-maintained cryptography library that is more standard and also supports Elliptic Curve.
+100% HTTP/HTTPS (ecdsa is having... problems)!!!

 ## Changelog
-* xx/xx/xxxx (id01)
+* 03/16/2017 (id01)
- * Switched AES/SHA/MD5 library back to pyCrypto
+ * Switched AES library back to pyCrypto
+ * Added webui to get passwords and decrypt them on the client side using sjcl
-* 03/27/2017 (id01)
+* 03/07/2017 (id01)
  * Initial Commit
  * Registration Web UI
  * Changed cryptography library twice to something that supports elliptic curve